INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 ****
 ## Block Ciphers

-A **message** is simply a string using a specific — and finite — encoding.
+A **message** is simply a string using a specific—and finite—encoding.
 This allows the message to simply be a succession of bits, while remaining understandable to a human as it can be read like a normal text.

-A block cipher splits the binary string into blocks of a given size, and then encrypt it block by block.
-The ciphertext obtained is the same length as the original plaintext.
+A block cipher splits the binary string into blocks of a given size, and then encrypt it block by block. **The ciphertext obtained is the same length as the original plaintext**.
 Since cryptography is based on the ability to retrieve information — unlike hashing — each plaintext block must produce an unique ciphertext block.

+> [!Tip] What if the message isn't long enough to fit a block?
-**If the message is too short for the fixed size block, we pad it with 0's.
-If its larger, we add another block, and so on.**
+> If the message is too short for the fixed size block, we pad it with 0's.
+If its larger, we add another block, and so on.

 **Reminder :**